 Webull is the better choice for nearly any investor who wants an online trading platform.
 Sophisticated investors are unlikely to find any significant benefit in Robinhood’s ease of use.
 Both platforms make trading easy and quick, whether from a desktop or a smartphone screen.
 The fact that Robinhood’s interface makes trading slightly faster does not outweigh its lack of information or options.

 Novices, meanwhile, will be better served by this complication.
 Arguably the biggest problem at the heart of Robinhood is what some have referred to as the “gamification” of investing.
 The app is designed in many subtle ways to make trading fast, fun and easy.
 This is particularly dangerous for investors who might not fully understand the risks they’re taking, especially since both Webull and Robinhood emphasize equities and options, two higher-risk categories of asset.
 This category of traders should slow down and consider how they are investing their money.
 Webull’s slightly more complicated interface and meaningfully more complicated data sets will add some friction to a novice’s trading, potentially pushing them to spend a little more time learning about investment before committing their money.

 - While Webull and Robinhood are legitimate choices for DIY investing, you may also benefit from working with a professional to manage your money.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.